kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 ### Task 2: Configure and launch a Spear Phishing attack

+Microsoft 365 includes an Attack simulation training feature that enables you to create simulations and run them against all your users or a select group of users.
+Each phishing attack includes what is referred to as the "payload", which is the message in the system-generated email that contains the malicious component hackers use to gather information, deposit malicious code, and so on.
+The Attack simulation training feature includes a number of payload templates that you can choose from, and you can create your own payload if you so desire.

+In this lab exercise, you will use one of the existing payload templates.
+In the next lab exercise, you will create your own custom payload.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. You should still have the **Microsoft 365 Defender** portal open in your **Edge** browser from the prior task.
 If not, enter **https://security.microsoft.com** in the address bar, and then if you receive the dialog box asking for a second form of authentication, proceed through the verification process.
 If not, sign-in using Holly's user id and password.